FlamJamCamCode/Crucible/system share/foundations/43 Sol and Jord - The Complete System.md

 - Zones represent **will-coalescence opportunities**
 - **Will-Equilibrium** dynamics determine zone interactions
 - **Phase Separation** enables incompatible wills to coexist
-- **Trust Networks** provide the information substrate for will-manifestation
+- **Trust Networks** provide the information flow and will-economic realization of will-pathways (including computational pathways) substrate for will-manifestation

 **The LLL (Live Life Locally) Game**:
+*Live Life Where You Find Yourself Less In Only Virtual Spaces.
+Like Social Media or Media in general.
+But bring the Local that can become much more stimulating about and enhance it further with AR: LLL Gaming (Will-coalescence, daemoniasm and AR enchancements and smoothing of experience)*
 - **Hue and Saturation**: Different paths lit up according to will manifestation probability
 - **Will-Field Physics**: Prediction of seeing will come to fruition
 - **Path Lighting**: Stepping out door, seeing different roads lit up differently